Cupnfish/Cupnfish-log/2021/bevy experience.md

 }
 ```

-Yes, you can add new parameters to each chain node, which greatly increases code flexibility and code reuse.
-This is one of my favorite bevy features that is both practical and flexible.
-Although in this project not much use, basically used to do error handling, but I believe that in a large project, this function can fully play its advantages, it’s probably because bevy is full of ergonomics designed like this that everyone’s excited about it.
+Yes, you can also add new parameters to each chain node.
+This (// TODO: do you mean chaining or parameters?) is one of my favorite bevy features that is both practical and flexible.

-Of course, the current system is not perfect, to deal with certain situations we will probably need an asynchronous chain, fortunately, now has the [PR](https://github.com/bevyengine/bevy/pull/1393).
+Asynchronous chains are also possible (look at this [PR](https://github.com/bevyengine/bevy/pull/1393)).

-### How to implement different states of  the game
+### Implementing game states

-We implemented a complete game flow in our project, including a menu interface for starting the game, a pause inside the game, and a failure when a player is killed by a bomb or touched by a creature, and the victory when the player finds the entrance to the next level.
-If you have experienced our game, you will find that the level is not designed, but only to achieve the effects of various props in the game, including the first level and the second level of the difference is only a few more creature.
-As a game, I’m not happy with this implementation, but as an experience, as a learning bevy, I’ve learned a lot.
-I even kept a random level implementation interface, but didn’t actually implement it.
-I had no prior experience with Roguelike’s algorithms, and I was just hoping that the next project would improve on that.

-To get back to the point, in order to implement such a complete game flow, I refer to [`Kataster`](https://github.com/Bobox214/Kataster)’s code and put the whole game flow in the body of the `AppState` enumeration:
+We implemented a complete game flow in our project, including a menu UI for starting the game, a pause inside the game, and a Gave Over UI when the player is killed by a bomb or touched by a creature, and Victory UI when the player finds the entrance to the next level.
+This game has just enough features to help learn Bevy and does not really have proper levels or different enemies.
+To implement the game flow I referred to [`Kataster`](https://github.com/Bobox214/Kataster)’s code and put all the possible game states in the body of `AppState` enum:

 ```rust
 pub enum AppState {